 - Go to your gateway settings.

-- Select Settings > Firewall > Applications, Pinholes and DMZ.
-If you receive a warning message, visit the AT&T Port Forwarding tool to enable port forwarding on your account.
+- If you receive a warning message, visit the AT&T Port Forwarding tool to enable port forwarding on your account.
 Then, you can continue with the steps in this solution.

-- In Application Profile Name, enter the name for the application or device.
+- Enter the name for the application or device in Service Name.

-- Enter the port(s) you wish to open for From and To.
+- Enter the port(s) you wish to open for Global Port Range.

-It's recommended to create a separate user-defined application/device entry for each port as opposed to using a port range.
-In this case the port number should be the same in the From and To fields.
+It is recommended to create a separate service entry for each port as opposed to using a port range.
+In this case the port number should be the same in the Global Port Range fields.

-- When all applications have been added, select Back.
-Your new applications will display in the Applications list.
+- When all applications or devices have been added, select Return to NAT/Gaming.
+Your new applications or devices will display in the Applications list.

-- When your selections display in Hosted Applications, select Done.
+- When your selections display in Hosted Applications, select Save.